 It’s a little tricky to take a picture of the chicks through the incubator window, but here’s my best attempt for you!
 These guys hatched out on April 25th (2013).

-Once they’ve hatched, keep the chicks in the incubator until their feathers have completely dried.
+Once they’ve all hatched, keep the chicks in the incubator until their feathers have completely dried.
 Once dried, you can remove them and put them into their brooder box.
-(You might wanna check out my post on Brooder Box Basics to learn everything you need to know about brooding your new baby chicks!)

 If you have a lot of broken shells in the incubator, you may remove them while waiting for more chicks to hatch.